nish-cv/RAG-on-PDF-LLM/README.md

 ## Usage

 Once you have installed the necessary libraries and configured your API keys, you can run the application as shown in the notebook.
-Make sure to replace the placeholder values for `hf_auth` and `api_key` with your actual credentials.
+Make sure to replace the placeholder values for `HF_AUTH` and `PINECONE_API_KEY` with your actual credentials.

 ## Contributing